Shashwat-Sahu/Video-Calling-with-transcript/README.md

 # Transcript Generation in Video Call
 Hey Code geek, welcome to my project 'Transcript generate in video call'.
 It was a great journey to build such great project with everyone.
-We beleived that many deaf people require engagement in these video calls , so my feature will defenitely help in it.
+We believed that many deaf people require engagement in these video calls , so my feature will defenitely help in it.
 Apart from this , it can also be used as minutes of the meeting.
 <br/>
 Challenge was basically about generating transcript and connecting two people on teams via video calling.
 On above of that I incorporated following features:
 * [Join or Create Room](#create-room)